Katie Whaley, Coordinator

 Rental Housing Inspection Program

-Based on concerns from renters about health and safety problems in their apartments, the City developed a program to help make sure landlords keep up on basic building maintenance.
+Based on concerns from tenants about the health and safety of their units, the City developed a program to help make sure landlords keep up on basic building maintenance.
 The City Council passed an ordinance in 2018 to require periodic inspection of multi-family housing.

 The city has been divided into 3 segments as listed below.
 Inspections will be required in 2019, 2020 or 2021 depending on which segment a property is located in.
 The cycle will repeat every 3 years.
 The first area requiring inspections starting March 2019 is North East Hill (East of Highway 167 and North of James Street).